Growing Towards Active Anti-Racism

-In this document, the links (in blue) below will allow you to jump to a specific section of the resource.
-Resources listed under each section will also include links (in blue) that will take you to the full resource.
-This document is not comprehensive but will be continually updated as new resources become available.
+On this page, the links (in gold) below will allow you to jump to a specific section of the resource.
+Resources listed under each section will also include links (in gold) that will take you to the full resource.
+This page is not comprehensive but will be continually updated as new resources become available.

 We are committed to being a church community that will continue to pray, learn, and grow.
 To that effect, we are creating a Racial Justice ministry that will offer opportunities for small group reflection and prayer for the parish as well as ways to get involved in the larger community.
 If you would like to be a part of this ministry, please contact Andrea Mendoza at email@example.com.

 Prayer to Overcome Racism from “Open Wide Our Hearts”